-We had lower than normal stockholder support for our say-on-pay vote last year due to concerns over a one-time action we took in 2020 on a 2017 new hire award for our CEO.
-As a result, we reached out to stockholders representing approximately 74% of total shares outstanding to discuss perspectives on our executive compensation program and 2020 compensation decisions.
-In general, the stockholders we engaged with supported the design of our executive compensation program that demonstrates our pay for performance philosophy.
-See "2021 Say-on-Pay Vote & Stockholder Outreach" below for more information.
+We reached out to stockholders representing approximately 74% of total shares outstanding to discuss our business, strategy, and perspectives on our executive compensation program and 2022 compensation decisions.
+In general, the stockholders we engaged with supported the design of our executive compensation program that reflects a pay for performance philosophy-which prioritizes sustainable value creation for our stockholders and drives rewards across our organization.
+See "2022 Say-on-Pay Vote & Stockholder Outreach" below for more information.